What is an Administrator?

-The Board will also consider the wishes of the represented person and the compatibility of the proposed administrator with the represented person and their guardian if any.
+The Tribunal will also consider the wishes of the represented person and the compatibility of the proposed administrator with the represented person and their guardian if any.

 When will an Administrator be appointed?

-The Board will only appoint an administrator when:
+The Tribunal will only appoint an administrator when:

 - the person has a disability;